SamKirkland/Knockout-Component-Documentor/README.md

 ```

 ## Documenting Components
 You have two options for documenting components.
-Automatically based on JSDocs and manually through setting the docs property when registering your component.

-### Automatically based on JSDocs
-Simply Run the command `"npm run document-components"` (it would be a good idea to add this to your build configuration)
-In order for jsDocs to work you must use the `@component` property and specify your component name
+1. jsDocs using the special `@component` property
+2. Using the `docs` property when registering a component

+### Method 1: jsDocs
-Currently only a subset of properties that the manual configuration supports is supported in the jsDoc option
+Note: Currently only some of the options available work using the jsDocs method

+Step 1:
+Document each component with normal jsDocs syntax.
+The only unique property knockout-component-documentor needs is the `@component` property.
+This should be specify the name of the component you're documenting.

 ```javascript
 /**